Random Walk in Changing Environment: Definitions

 \begin{definition} A \emph{Random Walk in Changing Environment (RWCE)}, on a graph $G=(V,E)$ is a stochastic process $\{\langle X_t,G_t \rangle \}_{t=0}^\infty$, where $G_t=(V,E,C_t)$ are graphs with a conductances function $C_t:E\rightarrow [0,\infty)$ over a fixed vertex set $V$ and edge set $E$, and for all $t$, $X_t \in V$ and

 We call the sequence $\{X_t\}_{t=0}^\infty$ the \emph{Random Walk} and the sequence $\{G_t\}_{t=0}^\infty$ the \emph{Environment}. \end{definition}

-In other words, the law of the process governs the changes in the environment, while the distribution of $X_t$ is determined by $G_t$ in the sense that each step is like a network random walk step in $G_t$.
+In other words, the law of the process governs the changes in the environment, while the distribution of $X_t$, given the history, only depends only $G_t$ and is the same as a random walk step on the graph $G$ with weights $C_t$.
+Note that the conductances $C_t$ may depend on the history of the process so far and on extra randomness.

 In our Labyrinth example, Daedalus was creating new edges, not changing conductances.
 It is easy to see, however, that the definition using conductances is a generalization of this scenario.

 \begin{definition} A RWCE is called \emph{proper} if $0 < C_t(e) < \infty$ for all $t \in \N$ and $e \in E$.
 It is called \emph{improper} otherwise. \end{definition}